-Upon death of a TFSA accountholder, the fair market value of the plan as per the date of death is received tax-free to the deceased's estate.
+Upon death of a TFSA accountholder, an amount up to the fair market value of the plan as of the date of death is received tax-free to the beneficiary of the TFSA or to the deceased's estate if no beneficiary is named.
 Any payment made to a beneficiary of the TFSA that relates to an increase in value from the date of death and that is paid out by the end of the year following the year of death is generally taxable to the beneficiary.
 These amounts will be reported on a T4A tax slip and identified as "other income."
 The amount is to be included as income to the beneficiary for the year that it is paid.
 A beneficiary designation may be made directly on the TFSA or through instruction of the deceased TFSA accountholder's Will.